-- If your cat is eliminating on soft surfaces, try using a high quality, scoopable litter, and put a soft rug under the litter box. - If your cat is eliminating on slick, smooth surfaces, try putting just a very thin layer of litter at one end of the box, leaving the other end bare, and put the box on a hard floor. - If your cat has a history of being outdoors, add some soil or sod to the litter box. - Make the area where she has been eliminating aversive to her by covering it with an upside down carpet runner or aluminum foil, or by placing citrus-scented cotton balls over the area.
+If your cat is eliminating on soft surfaces, try using a high quality, clumping litter, and put a soft rug under the litter box.
+If the cat isn't using any litter, try putting towels or puppy pads in a litter box.

+If your cat is eliminating on slick, smooth surfaces, try putting just a very thin layer of litter at one end of the box, leaving the other end bare, and put the box on a hard floor.

+If your cat has a history of being outdoors, add some soil or sod to the litter box.

+Cut off access to the area where she is has been inappropriately urinating

+Location Preferences

-Location Preferences Your cat may have a location preference if:
+Your cat may have a location preference if: